microsoft/promptflow/scripts/installer/windows/install_from_msi.md

 ## FAQ

 ### Where is the prompt flow installed?

-When installing the prompt flow, you can't select an install location.
-In Windows, the 64-bit prompt flow installs in `C:\Program Files\promptflow`.
+In Windows, the 64-bit prompt flow installs in `C:\Program Files\promptflow` by default.

 ### What version of the prompt flow is installed?